Indexes on dedicated SQL pool tables in Azure Synapse Analytics

 Once your tables have been loaded with some data, follow the below steps to identify and rebuild tables with sub-optimal clustered columnstore indexes.

-Rebuilding indexes to improve segment quality
+Rebuild indexes to improve segment quality

 Step 1: Identify or create user which uses the right resource class

 One quick way to immediately improve segment quality is to rebuild the index.
-The SQL returned by the above view returns an ALTER INDEX REBUILD statement which can be used to rebuild your indexes.
+The SQL returned by the above view contains an ALTER INDEX REBUILD statement, which can be used to rebuild your indexes.
 When rebuilding your indexes, be sure that you allocate enough memory to the session that rebuilds your index.
 To do this, increase the resource class of a user that has permissions to rebuild the index on this table to the recommended minimum.

 Below is an example of how to allocate more memory to a user by increasing their resource class.
 To work with resource classes, see Resource classes for workload management.